AnkurRana101/Quizz-App/README.md

 # Quizz-App
-This zllows you to play multiple choice questions and improve your knowledge as well.
+This allows you to play multiple choice questions and improve your knowledge as well.